AlirezaaLatifi/WeCare/README.md

 ## Lessons Learned

-I used Sass and CSS Animation for the first time and also tried to stick to BEM principles, and reinforcing layout-related skills such as Normal flow, Flexbox, Grid, and Positions.
+I used Sass and CSS Animation for the first time and also tried to stick to BEM principles, and reinforcing layout-related skills such as normal flow, flexbox, grid, and positions.
 It was awesome to use grid column with auto-fit and minmax functions to make layout responsive without using any media query! 😍